ecordes/dynamicawsbuild/README.md

 # dynamicawsbuild
 Deploy scripts for dynamic runtime to aws and only listen to changes here.
-Test